ferdium/ferdium-server/README.md

 ## Importing your Franz account

-ferdi-server allows you to import your full Franz account, including all its settings.
+Ferdi-server allows you to import your full Franz account, including all its settings.

 To import your Franz account, open `http://[YOUR FERDI-SERVER]/import` in your browser and login using your Franz account details. ferdi-server will create a new user with the same credentials and copy your Franz settings, services and workspaces.